Daniil193/ner_training_on_transformers/README.md

-## Fine-tutning of NER Extractor for your own data
+### This is example of NER, based on your own set of named entities.

 ###### Project was run on Ubuntu 20.04 and Python3.8